taggedzi/exapunks/notes/tricks.md

-# Tricks to help with cycles/size/activity?
+# Tricks to help with reducing cycles/size/activity in EXAPUNKS?

+These are tips and tricks for playing the game Exapunks.
+I explain tricks to reduce cycles, size, and possibly activity.
 Note Reading this MIGHT be considered by some to be spoilers.
 These are things I learned on my way that I didn't want to forget.
 But IF you are serious about not knowing spoilers don't read any further.
 You have been warned.

 ## Cycles:

-### Testing in Loops
+### Skip the testing in loops (sometimes)

 TJMP and FJMP don't care if the test was performed by you or a TEST statement.
 You can use the register T to skip needing to test sometimes.
 This can be very helpful for making loops
 ```